What do you need to know about THE MERIDA EX powered by SHIMANO STEPS?

 Full face helmets are allowed but are not compulsory.
-We’d recommend that you wear a sturdy, well fitting pair of knee-pad and elbow pads on all timed stages.
+You should wear a sturdy, well-fitting pair of knee and elbow pads on all timed stages.
 Good quality mountain biking gloves are also recommended.

 What kit should I ride with?

-A hydration pack is absolutely essential for THE EX.
+A hydration pack is absolutely essential for THE MERIDA EX.
 You’ll need to carry everything that you will need to safely and comfortably complete a long day in the hills in changeable weather.
 There are feed stops each day, but they’re often mid-way through the day and at the end of some big climbs.

-A fully charged mobile phone is recommended but signal can be unpredictable.
+A fully charged mobile phone is recommended, but the signal can be unpredictable.